TeeBee20/U-ft-DJ-Khaled/README.md

 Constrain yourself to just 1 or 2 features.
 Only think about extending your app after implementing the core idea.
 Think of a common problem that you face daily or an app on your phone that you don't quite like how it works.
 What could you do better?

 1. To-Do List.
 Show tasks needing to be done, be able to add a new one, delete tasks.
-Maybe rank by due-date?

 2. Noughts and Crosses.
 Track scores - could you make this so you could programmatically make different size boards?